Clarifying Terms:

 What is Grief?

 People grieve differently.
 Life cycles in degenerative droughts, and Life spirals in majestic, abundant tide pools.
 In a world full of distractions designed to keep us disconnected from self, each other, and the earth, let’s join in a radical act and connect.
-Instead of investing in the hollow, expedient rush to get you through rough terrain, let’s slow down and find the sacred and hallow places, fromsoil2soul, by tending your landscapes.
+Instead of investing in the hollow, expedient rush to get you through rough terrain, let’s slow down and find the sacred and hallow places, fromsoil2soul, by tending your grief landscapes.

 Many leading edge grief ritualists, trauma-informed counselors, and somatic practitioners agree that a multi-pronged approach is helpful in tending grief: a combination of solitary time to reflect and integrate, as well as collective time to ritualize grief with community.
 The definition of grief that most resonates with me is derived from the National Institute for Health and their research on the mental, physical, emotional, and spiritual facets of grief.
 It is the anguish we feel from personal and/or collective loss.
 Grief researchers share that grief impacts us on one or more of the four levels of our being: